 In connection with Ms. Woo's departure from the Company, Ms. Woo was entitled to severance benefits in connection with her termination from the Company without cause pursuant to the terms of her employment agreement.
-Accordingly, under the terms of Ms. Woo's employment agreement and the Woo Separation Agreement, Ms. Woo is entitled to receive: (i) any earned but unpaid base salary through August 10, 2023; (ii) any vacation earned but not taken through August 10, 2023; (iii) any vested amounts due to Ms. Woo under any plan, program or policy of the Company; (iv) an amount equal to 18 months of her base salary in effect as of August 10, 2023; (v) a pro-rated target annual bonus for calendar year 2023, determined by multiplying Ms. Woo's target annual bonus for 2023 by a fraction, the numerator of which equals the number of days she was employed by the Company during 2023, and the denominator of which equals 365, payable in a lump sum; and (vi) subject to her valid election to continue her healthcare coverage under COBRA and the terms of her employment agreement, reimbursement for her and her eligible dependents coverage under its group health plans for 18 months following August 10, 2023, at the same levels and the same cost to her as would have applied had her employment not be terminated.
+Accordingly, under the terms of Ms. Woo's employment agreement and the Woo Separation Agreement, Ms. Woo is entitled to receive: (i) any earned but unpaid base salary through August 10, 2023; (ii) any vacation earned but not taken through August 10, 2023; (iii) any vested amounts due to Ms. Woo under any plan, program or policy of the Company; (iv) an amount equal to 18 months of her base salary in effect as of August 10, 2023, with such payments to be made in accordance with the Company's usual payroll periods during the 18 month period commencing on August 10, 2023; (v) a pro-rated target annual bonus for calendar year 2023, determined by multiplying Ms. Woo's target annual bonus for 2023 by a fraction, the numerator of which equals the number of days she was employed by the Company during 2023, and the denominator of which equals 365, payable in a lump sum; and (vi) subject to her valid election to continue her healthcare coverage under COBRA and the terms of her employment agreement, reimbursement for her and her eligible dependents coverage under its group health plans for 18 months following August 10, 2023, at the same levels and the same cost to her as would have applied had her employment not be terminated.